What is a home care package?

 – Australian Government subsidy (and eligible supplements)

-All care and services provided to you through a home care package must be within your package budget, unless you make more contributions.
+All care and services provided to you through a home care package must be within your package budget, unless you make additional contributions to increase your services.

 Any unspent funds must be rolled over from month to month and year to year for as long as you remain in the package.